deepikabg10/deepikabg10/README.md

-### Hi there 👋

-- I'm Deepika B G
+# Hi there 👋, I'm Deepika B G

-- I’m currently working on .Net
-- I’m currently learning .Net
+## About me
+- I'm currently persuing Btech in Computer Science and Systems.
+- My interests include Software Development, Data Science and Machine  Learning.
+- I’m constantly learning and improving my skills to stay updated with the latest trends in the industry.
+- My hobbies include Playing Chess, Writing Quotes, Reading Story Books.